nak5124/core-math/README.md

 - `random_under_test.h`: defining a function `random_under_test`,
   which samples suitable inputs for `foo`

+## Support of underflow

+CORE-MATH always supports underflow, with the rule of "underflow after rounding": if the rounded result (with unbounded exponent range) is in the subnormal range, then underflow is raised.
+Otherwise underflow is not raised.

+## Support of errno

+The support for errno is provided with -DCORE_MATH_SUPPORT_ERRNO (not activated by default).
+The value of errno is set to ERANGE in case of overflow or of underflow (following the "underflow after rounding" rule).

 ## Notes

 The CORE-MATH code assumes all double-precision computations are rounded to